Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Consensus in the BFT-CUPFT Model

-\textbf{The Core algorithm in the BFT-CUPFT model.} The objective of the Core algorithm in the BFT-CUPFT model is to allow each process $i$ to discover the core members.
-In further detail, each process expands the set of processes it knows by executing the Discovery algorithm.
-It continues executing the $\mathtt{discovery}$ task until it identifies the core component.
-Afterward, any correct process $i$ terminates by returning a set that contains all core members.
-The following theorem determines how a process can identify whether a set of processes is the core. \begin{theorem} In a knowledge connectivity graph that satisfies the requirements of the BFT-CUPFT model in which a set $P$ comprises the core members, there exists exactly one non-negative integer $y$ for which the following properties are satisfied: \begin{itemize} \item $\kappa(P) \geq y+1$, and \item $\forall T \subseteq \Pi \setminus P$, $P \xRightarrow[]{\leq y} T$. \end{itemize} \end{theorem} The proof of the above theorem and the other theorems presented in this section can be found in Appendix~\ref{appendix:consensus:bft:cupft}.
-The Core algorithm is shown in Algorithm~\ref{alg:sink}.
+\ifbool{extendedVersion}{ The proof of the above theorem and the other theorems presented in this section can be found in Appendix~\ref{appendix:consensus:bft:cupft}. }{} The Core algorithm is shown in Algorithm~\ref{alg:sink}.
 This algorithm provides only one function, $\mathtt{core}$.
 Upon initiation, the algorithm forks the $\mathtt{discovery}$ task, allowing concurrent execution of the Discovery algorithm.
 Process $i$ waits until the properties specified in Theorem~\ref{thm:sink:alternative:def:wf} are satisfied for a subset of processes.
-Specifically, it waits until there exists two sets $K$ and $R$ with the conditions specified in line~\ref{line:condition:core}.
-Once these conditions are satisfied, the algorithm returns $K\cup R$ as core component if there at most $f$ slow or silent processes, otherwise returns $R$.
-The Core algorithm satisfies the following properties expressed as theorems. \begin{theorem} In a knowledge connectivity graph that satisfies the requirements of the BFT-CUPFT model, Algorithm~\ref{alg:sink} executed by any correct process eventually terminates. \end{theorem} \begin{theorem} In a knowledge connectivity graph that satisfies the requirements of the BFT-CUPFT model, Algorithm~\ref{alg:sink} executed by any correct process returns all core members. \end{theorem} Finally, in order to solve consensus in the BFT-CUPFT model, in the Consensus algorithm outlined in Algorithm~\ref{alg:consensus}, we use the Core algorithm instead of the Sink algorithm.
-The following theorem states that the requirements presented in Theorem~\ref{thm:bft:cupft} are sufficient to solve consensus in the BFT-CUPFT model. \begin{theorem} In a knowledge connectivity graph that satisfies the requirements of the BFT-CUPFT model, processes can solve consensus by executing the Core algorithm instead of the Sink algorithm in Algorithm~\ref{alg:consensus}. \end{theorem}
+Specifically, it waits until there exists two sets $S_1$ and $S_2$ with the conditions specified in line~\ref{line:condition:core}.
+These conditions are analogous to the properties specified in Theorem~\ref{thm:sink:alternative:def:wf}.
+The Core algorithm satisfies the properties specified in the following theorem. \begin{theorem} In a knowledge connectivity graph that satisfies the requirements of the BFT-CUPFT model, Algorithm~\ref{alg:sink} executed by any correct process \begin{enumerate*}[label=(\alph*)] \item eventually terminates and \item returns all core members. \end{enumerate*} \end{theorem} Finally, in order to solve consensus in the BFT-CUPFT model, we use the Core algorithm instead of the Sink algorithm in the Consensus algorithm outlined in Algorithm~\ref{alg:consensus}.
+The following theorem states that if a knowledge connectivity graph satisfies the requirements of the BFT-CUPFT model, it is sufficient to allow processes to solve consensus. \begin{theorem} In a knowledge connectivity graph that satisfies the requirements of the BFT-CUPFT model, processes can solve consensus by executing the Core algorithm instead of the Sink algorithm in Algorithm~\ref{alg:consensus}. \end{theorem}